Azure/arc_jumpstart_drops/sample_app/lorawan_aio/_index.md

 sudo kubectl apply -f https://raw.githubusercontent.com/Azure-Samples/explore-iot-operations/main/samples/quickstarts/mqtt-client.yaml
 ```

-- Here is the output should look like for the above command:
+- Here is what the output should look like for the above command:
 ![alt text](./images/InstallMQTTClient.png)

 ##### Run MQTT Client